How to Thaw a Frozen Water Pipe

 What to Do If a Frozen Pipe Bursts

 Pipes burst when frozen because water expands when it freezes, adding considerable pressure inside the frozen pipe.
 That pressure can cause a pipe to rupture.
-If a frozen pipes bursts, shut your water off at the main valve immediately to minimize flooding.
-A 1/8-inch crack in a pipe can spew up to 250 gallons of water a day!
+If a frozen pipe bursts, shut your water off at the main valve immediately to prevent flooding.
+A very small leak can spew 250 gallons a day, and a bigger leak can waste much more, causing serious damage and wasting money.
 Unfortunately, you’ll have to call a plumber to repair the damaged pipe.
-Contact one as soon as possible and dry up any water.
+Contact one as soon as possible.
 You may also want to contact your insurance agent, depending on the extent of the damage.

 While your AMR transmitter cannot freeze, the meter itself can.
 If your meter freezes, you'll need to contact us for a replacement one before your water service can be restored.
 If you have an upgraded AMR meter, there is a charge associated with having to replace it.